AmeerTaweel/3T-Engine/README.md

 __*__ **N** is the number of features.

-You should generate the dataset before running this script.
+**You should generate the dataset before running this script.**

+### Testing The Model

+#### Testing against a random player

+To test the trained model against a random player to check it's performance, run the `test_against_random_player.py` script.
+You can specify the number of games you want it to play, and then after it's done, you get the results.